Clemapfel/jluna/docs/manual.md

 Process finished with exit code 134 (interrupted by signal 6: SIGABRT)
 ```

-Along with the exception, we also get the full stacktrace and line of code where the exception occurred.
+Along with the exception, we also get the full Julia- and C++-side stacktrace.

 #### Executing a File

-We can execute an entire file with `safe_eval_file`.
+We can execute an entire file using `safe_eval_file`.
 This function calls the Julia-side function `Main.include`, using the path we provided:

 ```cpp
 Main.safe_eval_file("path/to/julia_file.jl");